mdx-js/mdx/packages/mdx/readme.md

 After markdown, we go to [hast][] (HTML).
 This transformation is done by [`syntax-tree/mdast-util-to-hast`][mdast-util-to-hast].
-Wait, why, what is HTML needed?
+Wait, what, why is HTML needed?
 Part of the reason is that we care about HTML semantics: we want to know that something is an `<a>`, not whether it’s a link with a resource (`[text](url)`) or a reference to a defined link definition (`[text][id]\n\n[id]: url`).